swift-conductor/conductor-docs/docs/configuration/workflowdef.md

 # Workflow Definition

-## What are Workflows?
+## What are Workflow Definitions?

-At a high level, a workflow is the Conductor primitive that encompasses the definition and flow of your business logic.
+At a high level, a workflow definition is the Conductor primitive that encompasses the flow of your business logic.
-A workflow is a collection (graph) of tasks and sub-workflows.
+A workflow definition is a collection (graph) of tasks and sub-workflows.
 A workflow definition specifies the order of execution of these [Tasks](taskdef.md).
 It also specifies how data/state is passed from one task to the other (using the input/output parameters).
 These are then combined to give you the final result.
 This orchestration of Tasks can happen in a hybrid ecosystem that includes microservices, serverless functions, and monolithic applications.
 They can